U.S. Army Forces Command Best Squad Competition

 |0

-This work, U.S. Army Forces Command Best Squad Competition, by PV1 Alejandro Carrasquel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Forces Command Best Squad Competition [Image 7 of 7], by PV1 Alejandro Carrasquel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT